PyTorch 2 GPU Performance Benchmarks (Update)

 The AMD Instinct GPU was tested with:

-Depending on the type of GPU, two different AIME systems were used, as some GPUs are suitable for workstations, while others, especially those with passive cooling, should only be used in servers.
+Depending on the type of GPU, two different AIME systems were used, as some GPUs are suitable for workstations, while others, especially those with passive cooling, should only be used in specialized rack servers that provide the necessary air flow.

-The following GPUs were tested using the AIME Workstation G400:
+The following GPUs were tested using the AIME G500 Workstation:

-With the AIME Server A4000 these GPUs have been tested:
+With the AIME A4004 Rack Server these GPUs have been tested:

 • AMD Instinct MI100